 A potentially lower interest rate

-Interest rates reflect the risk associated with loaning money.
-Thanks to the VA guarantee, lower risk to the lender may mean a lower interest rate for you.
+Interest rates reflect the risk associated with lending money.
+The VA guarantee reduces the lender's risk, which may result in a lower interest rate for you.

 Easier refinancing